PreLeyZero/248k-2/steam_age.md

 **Deep ores are still not available in this age.**

-Using iron and copper ingredients as well as stone from starter age `steam assembler, steam crusher, steam boiler, pipes, fluid tank and belts` can be build.
+Using iron and copper ingredients as well as stone from starter age `steam assembler, steam crusher, steam boiler, pipes, steam inserter, fluid tank and belts` can be build.
 All buildings mainly being based on `iron mechanical parts`.
 Also a `stone miner` can be build (the one using the old miner graphic), that can mine stone from everywhere on the map.
 Since `Slag` is still being produced by `poor ore chunk smelting` the player can turn the excess stone into `stone bricks` for road paving.

 Using stone and iron **railway tracks** can be build, however without proper signaling yet.
 A `basic steam locomotive` and a `cargo wagon`, both slow and heavy are available. (probably with wonderful textures from YuokiTani's YIR mod)